Crime fiction at its best

 Charlie is now author of a series of crime novels featuring Inspector James Given, set in the late 1930s and early 1940s.

-His love of crime novels goes way back to childhood and adolescence.
+His love of crime fiction goes way back to childhood and adolescence.
 Whether it be the Famous Five’s criminal investigations, science fiction detectives on distant worlds, or Wilkie Collins’ immortal The Moonstone.

 He’s also written a family saga, A Handkerchief for Maria, a novel based on researches in to his own family.